-(1) $Y{iast} = \beta_0 + \beta_1 X{iast} + \beta_2 (Baseline Screening Mandate){ast} + \beta_3 (Biennial Screening Mandate){ast} + \beta_4 (Annual Screening Mandate){ast} + \beta_5 Z{st} + \beta_6 S_s + \beta_7 T_t + \epsilon{iast}$ where $Y{iast}$ are the various dichotomous screening outcomes for woman i in age group a in state s at time t. $X{iast}$ is a vector of individual level demographic controls that includes dummies for 5-year age groups, race/Hispanic ethnicity, education, and marital status.
-The first three policy variables reflect the mammography mandates which vary at the age, state, and year level.
-While we shorten the variable names for brevity in writing out equation (1), strictly speaking each mandate variable equals the share of the relevant reference window the woman is treated by a mammography mandate at each frequency (baseline, biennial, and annual).
-Recall that the modal mandate adopted in the late 1980s requires coverage for a baseline screening mammogram for women age 35-39, a biennial mammogram for women age 40-49, and an annual mammogram for women age 50 and older.
-Thus for a state with the modal mandate, the baseline screening mammogram law would be on for women age 40-49, and the annual screening mammogram law would be on for women age 50 and older.
+(1) $Y{iast} = \beta_0 + \beta_1 X{iast} + \beta_2$ (Baseline Screening Mandate){ast} + β_3 (Biennial Screening Mandate){ast} + β_4 (Annual Screening Mandate){ast} + $\beta_5 Z{st} + \beta_6 S_s + \beta_7 T_t + \epsilon{iast}$ where Y{iast} are the various dichotomous screening outcomes for woman i in age group a in state s at time t.
+X{iast} is a vector of individual level demographic controls that includes dummies for 5-year age groups, race/Hispanic ethnicity, education, and marital status.
+The first three policy variables reflect the mammography mandates which vary at the age, state, and year level.16 While we

+16 There is a great deal of variation across states in the language regarding when the laws are supposed to take effect.
+Some states set a date after which "all policies sold or renewed after that date" must comply with the mandate, while others state that benefits must be changed effective immediately.
+We have coded plans as taking effect January 1 of the year after the year in which they are passed, with the logic that most policies are negotiated in the fall to take effect at the beginning of the following calendar year.
+Note the BRFSS questions introduce a 'reference window' problem as they report use over a period stretching back across time; for details, see the shorten the variable names for brevity in writing out equation (1), strictly speaking each mandate variable equals the share of the relevant reference window the woman is treated by a mammography mandate at each frequency (baseline, biennial, and annual).
+Recall that the modal mandate adopted in the late 1980s requires coverage for a baseline screening mammogram for women age 35-39, a biennial mammogram for women age 40-49, and an annual mammogram for women age 50 and older.17 Thus for a state with the modal mandate, the baseline screening mammogram law would be on for women age 35-39, the biennial screening mammogram law would be on for women age 50 and older.

-$Z{st}$ is a vector of covariates that vary at the state and year level.
-These include: the unemployment rate; the HMO penetration rate; the number of obstetric beds in the state per 1,000 women age 15-44 (to proxy for state infrastructure for women's health); the share of women age 15-44 with private health insurance; the share of women age 15-44 who work (or whose spouses work) at private firms of various sizes (<25, 25-99, 100+); the fraction black; the
+Z{st} is a vector of covariates that vary at the state and year level.
+These include: the unemployment rate; the HMO penetration rate; the number of obstetric beds in the state per 1,000 women age 15-44 (to proxy for state infrastructure for women's health); the share of women age 15-44 with private health insurance; the share of women age 15-44 who work (or whose spouses work) at private firms of various sizes (<25, 25-99, 100+); the fraction black; the fraction Hispanic; and the fraction urban.
+The Z{st} vector also includes controls for other relevant public policies that may be expected to affect outcomes, including: the presence of a state law requiring women to be able to see an OB/GYN without first obtaining a referral from her primary care provider (aka 'direct access' laws); the presence of a state low-income screening program through the National Breast